Loading... Please wait...

 • Connect the SWR meter between antenna and radio.

 • Raise or lower your antenna whip so both SWR readings are equal.
-If the SWR for 144 MHz is too high, lower the whip.
-If the SWR for 144 MHz is too low, raise whip.
+If the SWR is too high, lower the whip.
+If the SWR is too low, raise whip.

 • Adjust the antenna in 1/8" increments.